ddot159/CMPE131Team6/Specification2.md

 **Use Case Name:** Calendar

-**Date:**
+**Date:** 4/17/21

 ## Summary

-write summary here
+The calendar function allows user to set up reminders on upcoming dates

 ## Actors

-actor 1
+actor 1 = user
-actor 2
-….

 ## Preconditions

-* precond 1

-* precond 2

-* ….
+* user is logged in

 ## Triggers

-Explain trigger here
+User presses calendar link or icon on the page

 ## Primary Sequence

-step 1 action
-step 2 action
-etc
+step 1 On the actual calender select a date MM/DD/YYYY step 2 Select a time or range of time for the item step 3 Save to make changes

 ## Primary Postconditions